mdelapenya/lpn/README.md

 It will start an already stopped container, if it exists.
 To specify to which image type you want to start its container, please select it adding the `ce`, `dxp`, `release`, `nightly`, `commerce` subcommands.

-This command does not accept any flag to configure its execution.
+This command does not accept any flag to configure its execution, and will also start all dependant services (like a database), if present.

 Examples:
 ```shell